zuzuc/portfolio/README.md

 # Hi, I´m Franziska

-This is the repo to my personal website project.
+This is the repo to my personal website.

 ## Check it out here: